Nicolas-Chasteler/T3iStatisticianProject/README.md

 # T3iStatisticianProject
 ## Intro
 For this project I used R to complete all tasks.
 I used functionality from the libraries 'tidyr', 'dplyr', and 'ggplot2'.
-I have additionally included the R file if you wish to run the code.
+I have additionally included the R file.
 ```
 # Load Libraries
 library(tidyr)